 b) If hydrogen is generated by electrolysis, it is done at the point of distribution so there are no transport transfer losses.

-Our choice of energy source will change as the transition to a sustainable energy system progresses.
-A decarbonised grid and green hydrogen is the endgame, but the first priority is to reduce carbon emissions:
+Whilst the endgame of a decarbonised grid and green hydrogen is clear, there is less clarity over the transition strategy.
+Our choice of energy source will change as the transition to a sustainable energy system progresses and the priority is to reduce carbon emissions:

 – as much as we can